-The 2015 Application for the Summer Research Program in Genomics is now available.
+The 2016 online application for the Summer Research Program in Genomics is now available.

 The program features a rich curriculum outside the lab that emphasizes career development, personal development, and teamwork in a small cohort.
-Our curriculum includes an intensive weekly scientific communication course, faculty seminars by leading scientists in biomedicine, a two-day GRE prep course, and a series of workshops designed to prepare students for the graduate school application process, and seminars that address topics on diversity and inclusion in the sciences.
+Our curriculum includes an intensive scientific communication course, faculty seminars with leading scientists in biomedicine, a two-day GRE prep course, workshops that prepare students for the graduate school application process, and seminars that address topics on diversity and inclusion in the sciences.

 SRPG is funded by the National Human Genome Research Institute (NHGRI) to help increase diversity in the sciences.
 Students from groups that are underrepresented in the sciences are encouraged to apply.
 These groups include American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.

 The application deadline for SRPG 2016 is Monday, February 1, 2016.

 For more information, please visit our FAQ page or contact: